Protests against Donald Trump: #LoveTrumpsHate

 This hashtag plays on the double meaning of the word 'Trump.'
-It originated from Hillary Clinton’s final campaign speech, in which she stated, 'love trumps hate.'
+It originated from Hillary Clinton's final campaign speech, in which she stated, 'love trumps hate.'
 Since then, the hashtag has been used by critics of Donald Trump to express opposition to his rhetoric and policies, which they view as harmful to certain minority groups.

 Impact

 Protests after Trump's first inauguration helped energize progressives in the Democratic Party according to Ace Smith, a strategist for the party.
 According to the Los Angeles Times, "Protesters have quickened the outrage metabolism among members of Congress, encouraged disruptive tactics ... and mostly ended the argument within the congressional caucuses over whether Democrats should work with Trump on occasion rather than universally oppose him."
 Ben Wikler, a director for MoveOn.org, commented that it feels as if grassroots energy has exploded like a volcano.
 Democrats in Georgia have seen an increase in political activism, which the party would like to see continue.
 In addition, socialist organizations saw a spike in membership, and town hall meetings had increased attendance.
 Some Republicans avoided having town halls because of the large attendance rates.
 Victoria Kaplan of MoveOn.org called this avoidance a sign that the protests are impactful.
 Trump has become a common enemy for many different liberal and progressive groups who are now working together.
 Tom Perez, the head of the Democratic Party during Trump's first term in office, promised to bring more grassroots and anti-Trump action to the party.

 Groups on the left side of the political spectrum that have not always worked well together have started focusing less on their differences and more on a common enemy in Trump.
-In addition, economic sectors that have not normally been politically active, like the tech industry, have seen a surge in activism.
+In addition, economic sectors that have not normally been politically active, like the tech industry, have seen a increase in activism.
 Conservative districts have been confronting Republican congressmen about their voting records and their stances on the Affordable Care Act (ACA).
 Meetup, which had for 15 years allowed the creation of only non-partisan groups, has chosen to allow more than a thousand "#resist" groups which are free to join and run.
 Protesters, many of whom are making their own signs, have raised sales in items such as poster board and markers.
 Between January 15 and 21, 2017, people in America spent $4.1 million in poster boards.
 PepsiCo released an ad in April 2017 which used the imagery of anti-Trump protests and Kendall Jenner to sell Pepsi.
 The ad was criticized by Elle for appropriating imagery of the resistance against Trump and the policies of his administration.
 The ad also evoked imagery from the Black Lives Matter movement and was eventually pulled by PepsiCo.